Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 \subsection{Filtration to Resolution and back again}

-Every filtration has a corresponding complex constructed as the "associated graded" of the filtration.
+Every filtration has a corresponding complex constructed as the ``associated graded'' of the filtration.
 However, it is not possible to construct a filtration for any given complex.
-In case that complex is a free resolution, we can construct an associated filtration.
-The associated filtration will be free and exact, and have the resolution we began with as its associated graded complex.
-The assumption that a filtration or complex be both free and exact is exactly the condition necessary in order to have a correspondence between filtrations and complexes.
+In case that complex is a projective resolution, we can construct an associated filtration.
+The associated filtration will be projective and exact, and have the resolution we began with as its associated graded complex.
+The assumption that a filtration or complex be both projective and exact is a sufficient condition in order to have a correspondence between filtrations and complexes.
+The only property of projective modules that we use is that a map out of a projective module is null-homotopic when it induces the 0 map in homotopy.
 In section \ref{sec:Comparison Theorem}, we will extend this correspondence to morphisms.

-Here we construct the associated graded complex of a filtration. \begin{prop} Given a free and exact filtration
+Here we construct the associated graded complex of a filtration. \begin{prop} Given a projective and exact filtration